BILLPC2684/TGR-PRTO-RAYLIB/README.md

 - Stable Memory: `Yes` 128 MB of RAM | 64 MB of VRAM

-- Has Video: `No` Using raylib window | GPU pipeline is Unfinished (will be worked on soon)
+- Has Video: `Yes` Using raylib window | GPU pipeline is Unfinished (will be worked on soon)

 - Has Audio: `No` Requesting Help!!!